Self-avoiding walk on $\mathbb{Z}^2$ with Yang-Baxter weights: universality of critical fugacity and 2-point function: Self-avoiding walk on with Yang--Baxter weights

-As a consequence, the partition function of self-avoiding bridges on the hexagonal lattice vanishes at infinity: $B_T(\pi/3) \xrightarrow[T \to \infty]{} 0$.
-Moreover $B_T(\pi/3) < 1/(\log T)^{1/3}$ for infinitely many values of~$T$. \end{proposition} It is worth mentioning that the proof of the above uses certain symmetries of the hexagonal lattice (most notably the invariance under rotation by $\pi/3$).
+It is worth mentioning that the proof of Proposition~\ref{prop:saw-bridges-hex} uses certain symmetries of the hexagonal lattice (most notably the invariance under rotation by $\pi/3$).
 Hence this proof may not be applied directly to general rhombic tilings $H(\Theta)$.
-Nevertheless, using Theorem~\ref{thm-saw-2-point}, the part about convergnece of~$B_T$ to zero can be extended to weighted self-avoiding walk on any rhombic tiling. \begin{theorem} Let~$\Theta= \{\theta_k\}_{k\in\N}$, where~$\theta_k\in [\pi/3,2\pi/3]$ for all~$k$.
-Then~$B_{T,\Theta} \xrightarrow[T\to \infty]{} 0$. \end{theorem}
+Nevertheless, using Theorem~\ref{thm-saw-2-point}, the part about convergence of~$B_T$ to zero can be extended to weighted self-avoiding walk on any rhombic tiling.